 Sometimes individual or small groups of units within towns and villages or nearby existing traditional buildings, usually involving subdivision of plots, can impinge on residential amenity and affect the character of the area.
-These types of development are not appropriate in the Park Area as it does not give the holiday maker an experience commensurate with the quality of the National Park.
+These types of development are not appropriate in the Park area as it does not give the holiday maker an experience commensurate with the quality of the National Park.

-Although log cabins can provide comfortable holiday accommodation, they should not be located within or at the edge of existing villages as their construction and materials are very unlike neighbouring buildings.
+Although timber chalets can provide comfortable holiday accommodation, they are often not suitable adjacent to existing traditional buildings, particularly where they are large and dominant.
 Their character is distinctively different, therefore they detract from, rather than reinforce, the character of the area.